nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    However, if tags with excessively long names are used, they could potentially affect the UI display and impact user experience.
 4. Our auto_pair algorithm for pairing up volunteers and elderly users employs a greedy approach, which may not always be the most optimal in terms of time efficiency or number of pairings.
-5. Allow users to enter hours into the available dates fields to provide greater flexibility in specifying availability period.
+5. Currently, the user could only enter dates for their available period.
+In future, we would allow users to enter hours into the available dates fields, so as to provide greater flexibility in specifying availability period.
-6. A command to view pairing details, instead of hovering over the pair item, and reading from the popover card.
+6. In future, we plan to add an command to view pairing details directly, instead of hovering over the pair item and reading from the popover card.